netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

-- Same as {{Section 7.2 of QUIC-MP}}: endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.
+- Same as {{Section 7.2 of QUIC-MP}}: endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes, e.g., by pacing them out or limiting the number of path initiation attempts over a certain time period.

 ## Probe Fingerprinting

-An endpoint may probe multiple paths in order to determine the best path(s) for a given usecase.
-One example of probing packets are packets that measure round trip time (RTT).
+An endpoint may probe multiple paths to determine the best path(s) for a given usecase.
+One example of probing packets are packets that measure round-trip time (RTT).

 Probing packets may be detected if they are sent in bulk, to the same destination, in regular intervals, and all with slightly